 Assistant Equipment Manager

-Mike Flaman is in his ninth season with the Winnipeg Jets as Assistant Equipment Manager.
+Mike Flaman is in his 10th season with the Winnipeg Jets as Assistant Equipment Manager.
 Flaman made his transition to the Jets after spending two seasons in the same role with the Manitoba Moose.
 While obtaining a Business Administration Degree from the University of Winnipeg, "Flamer" volunteered with the Manitoba Moose from 2006-2008 working as a game day assistant.

 Originally from Regina, Sask., Flaman lives in Winnipeg with his wife Cassie and son Luke.